businesskaniki/businesskaniki/README.md

-- 🔭 I’m currently working on medium complex projects
+- 🔭 I’m currently working on medium and complex projects
 - 🌱 I’m currently learning javascript,ruby and ruby on rails and python
 - 👯 I’m looking to collaborate on any cool projects
 - 🤔 I’m looking for help with python django